fhlasek/SmarterPrinter/README.md

 Sadly, there is no automatic deployment pipeline for this project.
 All components are manually set up as *snowflakes*.
 The most recent stable versions of all programs are installed unless specified otherwise.
-Furthermore, basic authentication and network credentials are filled directly in the configurration files.
+Furthermore, basic authentication and network credentials are filled directly in the configuration files.
-We attemt to hint the most likely location of the configuration files, but it may vary depending on the specific system used.
+We attempt to hint at the most likely location of the configuration files, but it may vary depending on the specific system used.

 ## Bonus - Touchscreen User Terminal